OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Who should attend

-This workshop is for Developers, Ops and DevOp Engineers starting on their CI/CD journey or for engineers looking for some fresh ideas.
+This Workshop is for Developers, Ops, and DevOp Engineers starting on their CI/CD journey or for engineers looking for some fresh ideas.
 Additionally, if you are using an older version of Octopus and want a refresher, then come along.

 ## Wednesday 11th March Morning Session

-Welcome to "Turbocharging your Azure DevOps experience with Octopus Deploy" where over the next 2 days, we will setup Azure DevOps, Azure Infrastructure and Octopus Cloud to deploy OctoFX.
+Welcome to "Turbocharging your Azure DevOps experience with Octopus Deploy," where over the next two days, we will setup Azure DevOps, Azure Infrastructure, and Octopus Cloud to deploy OctoFX.

-The first thing we will do this morning is go through the pre-requisites and ensure you have these setup.
+The first thing we will do this morning is to go through the pre-requisites and ensure you have these setup.

 ### Pre-Requisites